← Back to Blog

 Separately, the Google Phone app automatically labels many calls as "Suspected Spam" based on its cloud database.

 The limitation: neither feature prevents the phone from ringing.
 A call labeled "Suspected Spam" still rings.
 A senior who is expecting a call from a new doctor's office, an insurance company, or a grandchild calling from a new number will likely answer it anyway.
-The label creates a choice that many seniors are not equipped to evaluate correctly under time pressure.
+The label creates a choice that many are not equipped to evaluate correctly under time pressure.

 Privacy cost: Moderate.
 Call logs sync to Google Account.
 Call screen data processed by Google servers.
+Cost: Free (pre-installed).
+Best for: Users who want basic spam awareness and are comfortable with Google's data ecosystem.

 Effectiveness: 2.5/5 — Better than nothing, still reactive